Ayushlion8/Regression/README.md

 # Prerequisites
 To make the most out of these tutorials, you should have a basic understanding of programming concepts and have some experience with Python.

+# Contributing guidelines
+Use wines_SPA.csv dataset to resolve the issues.